cekvenich/www/cekvenich.site44.com/post/fetch/one.md

 ## 2. Lets deploy our microservice.

 Download and expand: <https://www.masons-foundation.org/zCDN/mserv.zip>
 Deploy this node service to your cloud.
-For example for BlueMix, use:

-	cf push

 ### Once deployed, you can test that the microservice works via: